tessera-metrics/tessera/README.md

 ### From Docker

 If you're familiar with [docker](http://www.docker.com) and already have a Graphite instance running, you can boot up an instance of tessera with the demo dashboards preloaded and easily point it at your existing Graphite installation using the [`aalpern/tessera-simple`](https://registry.hub.docker.com/u/aalpern/tessera-simple/) image.
 If you don't have a Graphite installation handy, a Docker image like [`nickstenning/graphite`](https://registry.hub.docker.com/u/nickstenning/graphite/) can get that up and running quickly.

 ```
 docker run -P -e GRAPHITE_URL=http://graphite.host -it aalpern/tessera-simple
 ```

-### From Source
+### From PyPi

 Tessera can be installed easily from [PyPi](https://pypi.python.org/pypi) with `pip` or